 When you’re a learner driver, you may be driving on your parent’s or partner’s policy for a while before you get your own.
 You’ve probably heard the phrase “named driver experience”.
 But do you know what it is?
 And is it a good thing to have?
 We aim to give you an explanation of what it is in this post.

-If you have named driver experience, this means your name appeared on a car insurance policy.
+If you have named driver experience, your name appeared on a car insurance policy.
 You must hold a minimum of a provisional license to get car insurance.
 Your time on this policy adds to your named driver experience.
-Named driver experience can also be taken into account when looking for a no claims discount.
-You will earn a discount for your claims-free year(s) on that policy.
+Named driver experience can also be considered when looking for a no-claims discount.
+You will earn a discount on that policy for your claims-free year(s).
 It gives your insurer an idea of your driving ability.
 They will be able to calculate your premium based on this correctly.

 It is always good to have named driver experience under your belt.

 A named driver has insurance to drive the vehicle on which someone else, i.e. a parent, is the main policyholder.
-There are no restrictions on who can add you as an additional drive, and it doesn’t have to be family.
+There are no restrictions on who can add you as an additional driver; it doesn’t have to be family.

 It is great to be added as a named driver to a policy when you’re learning to drive.
 Their insurance will cover driving the car legally, and you are protected, which gives you peace of mind.